LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controllers-classes.rst

 .. admonition:: Note

-	If you ever want to verify what code you started this video with, the `starter code <TODO LINK TO BRANCH>` for this video is on the ``forms`` branch.
-If you ever want to verify what code you end this video with, the `final code <TODO LINK TO BRANCH>` for this video is on the ``TODO NAME BRANCH`` branch.
+	The starter code for this video is found in the `forms branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/forms>`__
+	of the ``hello-spring-demo`` repo.
+The final code presented in this video is found on the `class-annotations branch <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/class-annotations>`__.
+	As always, code along to the videos on your own ``hello-spring`` project.

+	If you haven't been already, be sure to track your class-level annotation additions in a separate branch, as we'll return to the ``forms`` branch in the next lesson.

 Controller Classes - Text
 --------------------------